Erithariza/Colonial-MMO/README.md

-Read the Word Doc, and tell me what to change and add/remove.
+Read the Basics, and tell me what to change and add/remove.

+NOTE: The .docx doesn't work, and I don't know how to delete it, please help